redux-saga/saga-query/README.md

 // The generic passed to `createApi` must extend `ApiCtx` to be accepted. const api = createApi<FetchCtx>();

+// This middleware monitors the lifecycle of the request.
+It needs to be
+// loaded before `.routes()` because it needs to be around after everything
+// else.
+It is composed of other middleware: dispatchActions and loadingMonitor.
-// This middleware leverages `redux-batched-actions` to dispatch all the
+// [dispatchActions]  This middleware leverages `redux-batched-actions` to
-// actions stored within `ctx.actions` which get added by other middleware
+//  dispatch all the actions stored within `ctx.actions` which get added by
-// during the lifecycle of the request.
-This middleware should almost always
+//  other middleware during the lifecycle of the request.
-// preceed `api.routes()`
-api.use(dispatchActions);

-// This middleware will monitor the lifecycle of a request and attach the
+// [loadingMonitor] This middleware will monitor the lifecycle of a request and
-// appropriate loading states to the loader associated with the endpoint.
+//  attach the appropriate loading states to the loader associated with the
-// This middleware should almost always preceed `api.routes()` api.use(loadingMonitor());
+//  endpoint.
+api.use(requestMonitor());

 // This is where all the endpoints (e.g. `.get()`, `.put()`, etc.) you created
 // get added to the middleware stack.
 It is recommended to put this as close to